 Relevant for clients that have or are considering trading single stock CFDs with an underlying US equity

-Starting on January 1st, 2017 Saxo will process, withhold and pay dividend tax on behalf of our clients that trade CFDs.
+Starting on 1 January 2017, Saxo Bank Group will process, withhold and pay dividend tax on behalf of our clients that trade CFDs.

-If you currently trade or plan to trade single stock CFDs with an underlying US equity in 2017, please make sure we have all of your relevant tax documentation at hand as soon as possible – if not already provided to Saxo.
+If you currently trade or plan to trade single stock CFDs with an underlying US equity in 2017, please make sure we have your relevant tax documentation at hand as soon as possible – if not already provided to Saxo Bank Group.
 Based on the information we have on file, we will provide you with relief at source when applicable also for your US CFD positions.
 If we do not have any tax documentation on file from you, we will withhold at the default tax rate.

 Saxo will inform its direct retail clients and IB end-clients on 23 December 2016.
 You can view the communication here.